Sharding allows DALI to partition the dataset into nonoverlapping pieces on which each DALI pipeline

 To address these challenges, use the

-reader_name parameter and allow the iterator
+reader_name parameter and allow the iterator to

-handle the details.
+handle the configuration automatically.